 Yes.
 The GMAT is an important admission requirement to our graduate business programs and is a standard requirement for most reputable graduate business schools.
 The exam results help us ensure that all admitted students are academically ready to study at the graduate level, and are often required by auditing companies to maintain our rankings as a top Canadian institution.

-Some exemptions may be considered at the discretion of the Admissions Committee but, in most cases, applicants will need to provide GMAT or GRE.
+GMAT waivers may be granted to candidates with an excellent CGPA (3.5+/4.3).
+In most cases, applicants will need to provide GMAT or GRE.

 We recommend taking the time to deliberate over the choice between different programs that may generate an equal level of interest in order to arrive at one preferred program that will most meet your career objectives.

 That being said, it is possible to apply to more than one program.
 You would need to submit distinct applications that are tailored to each program and pay the $100 CAD fee for each application submitted (i.e., you cannot apply to two different programs within the same application).